Webhook Integration

 • Return appropriate HTTP status codes (200/201/202 for success)

-Sign in to the Seller Portal and navigate to Delivery Settings in the left sidebar.
+Sign in to the Seller Portal and navigate to Notifications & Integrations in the left sidebar.
 Alternatively, you can navigate directly to: /delivery

 Create Webhook Endpoint

-On the Delivery Settings page, locate and click the "+ Add a webhook" button.
+On the Notifications & Integrations page, locate and click the "+ Add a webhook" button.
 This will open a modal dialog to configure your webhook.

 Create Webhook Endpoint